tthorntone/AdNauseam-Wiki/Firefox-version:-benchmarking-memory-footprint-of-the-early-preview.md

 1. Have only the "new tab" opened
 1. Quit Firefox
 1. Launch Firefox
-1. Paste <http://news.yahoo.com/> in address bar, wait for page to finish loading, stops video top right
+1. Paste <http://news.yahoo.com/> in address bar, wait for page to finish loading
 1. Open new tab, paste <http://news.google.com/>, wait for page to finish loading
 1. Open new tab, paste <http://www.huffingtonpost.com/>, wait for page to finish loading
 1. Open new tab, paste <http://www.cnn.com/>, wait for page to finish loading